Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

 \subsection{Transmission matrix}

 We defined the per capita contact matrix using a similar method to Ma et al. \cite{ma_modeling_2021}.
 We considered that on average, each ethnic group interacted with a different number of people per day; this was modelled with an ethnicity-specific contact rate, $\hat a_k$, where $k$ denoted the ethnicity.
 We assumed that the proportion $q$ of contacts resulting in infection was the same for all ethnicities.
 We define the transmission vector as $\textbf{a}=q\hat{\textbf{a}}$.
-The transmission vector was the average number of people infected per day by an infectious person in a fully susceptible population.
+Each component, $a_k$, of the transmission vector was the average number of people infected by an infectious individual of ethnicity $k$ in a fully susceptibility population.
 The differences in transmission rates between ethnicities are interpreted as being caused by differences in contact rates, i.e. social factors, not biological factors.
 Using this definition, $q$ and $\hat{a}_k$ were not separately identifiable, and so we expressed the model in terms of $\boldsymbol{a}$ and aimed to estimate $\boldsymbol{a}$ by fitting the model to data as described below.